felixpleiva/Genetic_variation_TDT/README.md

 # Genetic variation on heat tolerance in a model ectotherm

-This repository contains code and data needed to reproduce the manuscript: Félix P Leiva, Mauro Santos Enrico L Rezende & Wilco CEPVerberk.
+This repository contains code and data needed to reproduce the manuscript: Félix P Leiva, Mauro Santos, Enrico L Rezende & Wilco CEPVerberk.
 Genetic variation on heat tolerance in a model ectotherm.

 ## Cite the repository as: